phoddie/node-red-mcu/readme.md

 The compatibility goal should be to provide the same behaviors as much as possible so that existing Node-RED developers can apply their knowledge and experience to embedded MCUs without encountered confusing and unnecessary differences.
 The goal is not to provide all the features of Node-RED, as some are impractical or impossible on the target class of devices.

-- [ ] Integrate embedded conversion into Deploy feature of Node-RED (excellent work is being done here by @@ralphwetzel with the [node-red-mcu-plugin](https://github.com/ralphwetzel/node-red-mcu-plugin))
+- [ ] Integrate embedded conversion into Deploy feature of Node-RED (excellent work is being done here by @ralphwetzel with the [node-red-mcu-plugin](https://github.com/ralphwetzel/node-red-mcu-plugin))

 ### Runtime
 - [ ] Align runtime behavior and APIs with Node-RED as much as practical.
 This would benefit from assistance from developers familiar with Node-RED.